Meet the Mountain People of the Himalayas with visits to Tibet, Nepal and Bhutan, Land of the Thunder Dragon

 Local Expert Guides

-Day 2 Transfer to the Park Plaza Hotel Wangfujing for a two night stay.
+Day 2 Transfer to 4-star Park Plaza Wangfujing Hotel for two nights.
 Enjoy a Peking duck dinner.
 (D)

 Day 4 Fly to Lhasa.
-The spiritual nature and magnificent monasteries of Tibet are a highlight for many as is the elemental beauty of the highest plateau on earth.
-Three nights at the 4-star St. Regis hotel.
+Three nights at the 4-star St. Regis Hotel.
 Time at leisure to acclimatise.
 (B, D)

 Day 5 Visit Potala Palace, a symbol of Tibetan Buddhism and once winter palace of the Dalai Lama, the 7th-century Jokhang Temple and a local bazaar on Barkhor Street.
 (B, L, D)